ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 algorithms or protocols.
 Any API-compatible transport security protocol ought to work in a Transport Services system.
 Security considerations for these protocols are discussed in the respective specifications.

-{{I-D.ietf-taps-arch}} outlines general security considerations and requirements for any system that implements the Transport Services architecture.
+{{I-D.ietf-taps-arch}} provides general security considerations and requirements for any system that implements the Transport Services architecture.
 These include recommendations of relevance to the API, e.g. regarding the use of keying material.

 The described API is used to exchange information between an application and the Transport Services system.
 While it is not necessarily expected that both systems are implemented by the same authority, it is expected